TszKitLo40/vim-go-ide/README.md

     :help vimrc

 # Browsing Colorshemes
 Don't like the colorscheme that's included?
 You can browse through over 100 colorschemes by pressing \<F12\> and scrolling using the arrow keys.
-If you find one that you prefer, you can set it as your default colorscheme by modifying the "colorscheme" setting in ~/.vim_runtime/my_configs.vim.
+If you find one that you prefer, you can set it as your default colorscheme by adding a 'colorscheme <your-choice>' entry in **~/.vim_runtime/my_configs.vim**.

 # How to Modify Mappings, Colors, Behavior, etc.
-If you'd like to make changes to key mappings, colorschemes, or any behavior, you can modify or append to the **~/.vim_runtime/my_configs.vim** file.
-You can also install your own plugins by cloning the plugins to the **~/.vim_runtime/sources_non_forked directory (pathogen will automatically detect and install the new plugins.
+If you'd like to make changes to key mappings, colorschemes, or any behavior, you can add settings to **~/.vim_runtime/my_configs.vim** file.
+You can also install your own plugins by cloning the plugins to the **~/.vim_runtime/sources_non_forked** directory (pathogen will automatically detect and install the new plugins.

 # How to uninstall
 Do the following: